YouKnowZo/keto-website/docs/README.md

 4. Run `npm install` to install dependencies
 5. Run `npm start` to start the backend server
 6. The backend API will be available at `http://localhost:3000`

+## Contact Form
+The website includes a contact form on the `index.html` and `about.html` pages.
+The form allows users to submit their name, email, and message.
+The form data is sent to the backend API, which handles the submission by sending an email with the form details.